KushalVenugopal/Memoria/README.md

 - Editing

 The editing was done using Adobe Premier Pro.
-The link to the video is in the file named kickstarter_video.txt
+The link to the video: https://drive.google.com/file/d/1HCcrE_3kEC3U5sSUG74Q00IUCli5dMna/view?usp=sharing

 The software side of the project was done using Reactjs. + Node.js